Sunday comics: Popular strips

 Many of the leading cartoonists also drew an accompanying topper strip to run above or below their main strip, a practice which began to fade away during the late 1930s.
 Holtz notes, "You'll hear historians say that the topper strip was a victim of World War II paper shortages.
 Don't believe a word of it—it's the ads that killed full-page strips, and that killed the topper.
 World War II only exacerbated an already bad situation."

+Mauricio de Sousa's popular newspaper strips helped him become the most successful comic book artist in Brazil.
+In 2021, Pipoca e Nanquim released a library collecting his Horácio full-color Sunday comics, originally published in the children's supplement of Folha de S.Paulo between 1963 and 1992.

 Role of the color press

 After the publisher of the Chicago Inter-Ocean saw the first color press in Paris at the offices of Le Petit Journal, he had his own color press operating late in 1892.
 At the New York Recorder, manager George Turner had R. Hoe & Co. design a color press, and the Recorder published the first American newspaper color page on April 2, 1893.
 The following month, Pulitzer's New York World printed cartoonist Walt McDougall's "The Possibilities of the Broadway Cable Car" as a color page on May 21, 1893.
 In 1894, Pulitzer introduced the Sunday color supplement.

 The Yellow Kid is usually credited as one of the first US newspaper comic strips.
 However, the artform combining words and pictures evolved gradually, and there are many examples of proto-comic strips.
 In 1995, King Features Syndicate president Joseph F. D'Angelo wrote: